-Draw these words so they create a bridge between the two cliffs.
-Help your friend to consider that every gift has a giver, and only Jesus Christ can give the gift of eternal life.
+Write these words so they create a bridge between the two cliffs.
+Help your friend to consider that just as every gift has a unique giver, only Jesus Christ can give the gift of eternal life.

 Write this word over the bridge you just drew.
-Explain that friends trust each other, and tell your friend that Jesus wants a trusting friendship with him.
-All he has to do is admit that he is responsible for the "sin" of either fighting or excluding God from his life.
-That is what trust means-trusting that Jesus wants to forgive us for rejecting Him from our lives.
+Explain that a true friend is a friend you can trust, and tell Jeff that Jesus is offering to be a true friend to him.
+All Jeff has to do is admit that he is responsible for his sin—either of fighting against God or excluding Him from his life.
+Trusting Jesus means believing that He has power to forgive us for rejecting God and that He will wash us clean from all that we have done wrong in life.
 At this point, you can ask him if he wants to start a relationship with God that will last forever.
-If he says "Yes," invite him to pray a short prayer in his own words, asking Jesus to forgive him.
+If he says “Yes,” invite him to pray a short prayer in his own words, asking Jesus to forgive him and make him new.

-Close by reminding him that this simple illustration shows what God is like: Someone who really cares about people, especially him.
-Invite him to read all about it in the Bible, perhaps beginning in the gospel of John.
+Close by reminding him that this simple illustration shows what God is like: Someone who really cares about people—especially him.
+Invite him to read all about it in the Bible–the Gospel of John is a great place to start.

 Adapted with permission from One-Verse Evangelism, copyright 2000 Randy D. Raysbrook.
 All rights reserved.